rajive/doma/doc/BestPractices.md

   polices will apply to endpoints created in code (i.e. not defined a priori in XML App Creation).

-- To define service qos profile in `ServiceQoSLib`, extend profiles from `EndpointQoSLib` and use `topic filters` for each topic used by the service.
+- To define service qos profile in `ServiceQosLib`, extend profiles from `EndpointQosLib` and use `topic filters` for each topic used by the service.
 This avoids duplication and ensures a compact qos specification.

-- To define a component's qos profile in `ComponentQoSLib`, extend profiles in `ParticpantQoSlib` and use profiles from `FactoryQoSLib`.
+- To define a component's qos profile in `ComponentQosLib`, extend profiles in `ParticpantQoSlib` and use profiles from `FactoryQosLib`.
 This avoids duplication and ensures a compact qos specification.

 ---